Cambia lingua / Switch language: Italiano

 This easy vegan pasta salad recipe is quick to make, refreshing, and seasoned with a delicious lemon-mustard vinaigrette dressing.
 It's perfect as a make-ahead lunch and dinner - for work or at home.
 And it is incredibly nutritious and full of healthy vitamins.

-Pasta: dry Italian pasta is 100% naturally vegan and contrary to popular belief, quite healthy.
-Pick one made with hard wheat flour, water and nothing else.
+- Pasta: pick one made with hard wheat flour, water and nothing else.
 We prefer farfalle (butterfly) shaped pasta for this recipe as they look pretty and have a great bite.
 You can use any short pasta like penne, fusilli, maccheroni, etc.

 Vegan pasta salad recipe